chouaib-629/MovieRecommendation/README.md

     jar cf movieRating.jar -C compiled_classes/ .
     ```

-5. Copy the `ratings.csv` file from the [MovieLens](https://grouplens.org/datasets/movielens/) dataset into the working folder:
+## Usage

-    Ensure you have copied the `ratings.csv` file into the working folder before running the job.
+### Step 1: Prepare the Dataset

-6. Create a folder in HDFS called `movies`:
+1. Copy the `ratings.csv` file from the [MovieLens](https://grouplens.org/datasets/movielens/) dataset into the working folder.

-    Before uploading the dataset, create a folder in HDFS to store the data.
+2. Create a folder in HDFS to store the dataset:

     ```bash
     hdfs dfs -mkdir /movies
     ```

-7. Copy the `ratings.csv` file to HDFS:
+3. Upload the `ratings.csv` file to HDFS:

     ```bash
     hdfs dfs -put ratings.csv /movies/ratings.csv
     ```

-## Usage
+### Step 2: Run the MapReduce Job

 Run the Hadoop job using the following command: